XiaoConstantine/maestro-council/README.md

 Shout out to
 [`ShawnPana/smux`](https://github.com/ShawnPana/smux), the original
-upstream project that your fork builds on.
+upstream project that my fork builds on.

 ## Model